 6. Amerex B417 Class A B C Fire Extinguisher

 In addition to a larger extinguisher, it always makes sense to install a smaller one that can fight house fires caused by ordinary combustibles, flammable liquids and gases, and electrical equipment.
 So we have included the Amerex B417 in our list as it can be used in homes for additional fire protection.

-The Amerex B417 is an A, B, C firefighting unit that uses a dry chemical agent to suppress fires effectively.
+The Amerex B417 is an A, B, and C firefighting unit that uses a dry chemical agent to suppress fires effectively.
 It is another 2.5lb model that should ideally be kept close to smaller, high-risk areas to ensure quick access when a fire starts.
-You can place one in a kitchenette or a room with a woodstove or fireplace.
+You can place one in a kitchenette or a room with a wood stove or fireplace.

 The all-metal assembly of the unit is impressive as most other 2.5lb fire extinguishers do not have a metal handle and valve.
 Moreover, this model is made commercial-duty; hence they can be recharged at certifiable places.
 Unlike the cheaper, disposable units, which you’ll have to throw away after the warranty period even if unused.

 Another stand-out feature is the 10 seconds of discharge time, adequate for controlling small fires and preventing them from growing bigger.
 Apart from that, the unit comes with a wall bracket, and we suggest that you use it to keep the extinguisher secure and safely away from children or pets.